VirtualEngine/RESONEServiceStore/README.md

 * **ROSSClient**: Installs the RES ONE Service Store Windows client component
 * **ROSSConsole**: Installs the RES ONE Service Store Setup and Sync tool
 * **ROSSDatabase**: Installs the RES ONE Service Store Setup and Sync tool and creates the RES ONE Service Store database
-* **ROSSLab**: Deploys a single-node RES ONE Service Store lab server environment
+* **ROSSLab (Composite)**: Deploys a single-node RES ONE Service Store lab server environment
-* **ROSSLabHttps**: Deploys a single-node RES ONE Service Store lab server environment with HTTPS bindings
+* **ROSSLabHttps (Composite)**: Deploys a single-node RES ONE Service Store lab server environment with HTTPS bindings
 * **ROSSManagementPortal**: Installs the RES ONE Service Store management portal component
 * **ROSSTransactionEngine**: Installs the RES ONE Service Store Transaction Engine component
 * **ROSSWebPortal**: Installs the RES ONE Service Store Web Portal component

 ## Required Resources
-* **xNetworking**: ROSSLab requires https://github.com/PowerShell/xNetworking to create firewall rules
+* **xNetworking**: ROSSLab and ROSSLabHttps require https://github.com/PowerShell/xNetworking to create firewall rules
+* **xWebAdministration**: ROSSLabHttps requires https://github.com/PowerShell/xWebAdministration to create the HTTPS binding

 ROSSCatalogServices
 ===================